ervum/Silicon/README.md

 ## ⚙️ Usage

 1. **Start the server:**
-   Run the `Silicon.py` file with a desired command, an optional arguments:
+   Run the `Silicon.py` file with a desired command, and optional arguments:

    ```bash
    python Silicon.py <Command> --<Argument1>